Apostasy (band)

-Apostasy is a Swedish black metal band formed in 2000.
+Apostasy is a Swedish black metal band formed in 2000, not be confused with the earlier Norwegian band of the same name.

 History

-The original lineup from 2000 (the band should not be confused with the earlier Norwegian band of the same name) consisted of Håkan Björklund and Mathias Edin of Kramfors, Sweden.
+The original 2000 lineup consisted of Håkan Björklund and Mathias Edin of Kramfors, Sweden.
 They recruited Mattias' brother Fredric Edin on vocals and bass, and Lars Engström on guitar.
-The band name at this time was Marchosias, taken from the demon with the same name.
+The band was named after the demon Marchosias.

-In January 2002 the band recorded their first demo, simply titled Demo 2002, in Studio Underground in Västerås, Sweden.
+In January 2002, the band recorded Demo 2002 in Studio Underground in Västerås, Sweden.
 The two songs on this demo remained as demo material and are considered to be of the "Marchosias" time.
-One of the songs, "Demons of The Night", would also end up on the compilation CD for Smack Rock Festival 2002, a small festival held in Sundsvall for a few years before being cancelled.
+One of the songs, "Demons of The Night", appeared on the compilation CD for Smack Rock Festival 2002.

-Later in the year of 2002, Andreas Edin (bass) and Dennis Bobzien (keyboards) joined the band, shortly after the departure of Engström.
-As a replacement for Lars the band found Henrik Johansson.
-The now six-piece band continued evolving their music style to another level bringing keyboards into the picture.
-In November 2002 the band recorded another demo with three songs, "Infernal Majesty", "Beneath The Lies of Prophecy" and "The Beauty of Death", which would later appear on the first full-length album by the band.
-In the late winter/early spring of 2003 the band received an offer for a record deal from Black Mark Records.
-Shortly before recording their first album, Andreas Edin left the band and was replaced by Leif Högberg.
-The band's debut Cell 666 was recorded summer 2003.
-It was also during this recording that the name of the band was changed to Apostasy.
+Later in 2002, Andreas Edin (bass) and Dennis Bobzien (keyboards) joined the band.
+Engström left and Henrik Johansson replaced him.
+The six-piece evolved their style with keyboards.
+In November 2002, the band recorded a demo with three songs that would appear on their first album.
+In the late winter/early spring of 2003, Black Mark Records offered the band a contract.
+Shortly before recording their first album, Andreas Edin left the band and was replaced with Leif Högberg.
+The band's debut, Cell 666. was recorded summer 2003.
+During recording, the band renamed to Apostasy.